PaulNovack/boxesCPlus/README.md

 - Run: startServer.sh

-You should then be able to access:
+You should then be able to access with (GET) request

 http://127.0.0.1:8123/login?username=paulnovack&password=paulnovack